iLynette/odin-book/README.md

 # odin-book
-Nodejs app using express, mogoDB and passport
+Nodejs app using express, mongoDB and passport